 The hip flexors are important for another reason, too.
 With how much we sit, it's common for our hips to become incredibly tight and immobile.
 Try squatting heavy with tight hips.
 It's not fun.
 Warming the hips up properly before lower body workouts is a secret of the pros.

 The good news is it doesn't take much to get your hip flexors moving better and stronger than ever.
 You can improve things significantly with the proper hip flexor exercises and programming.

 The hip flexor muscles are on the front top of your thigh in the pelvic area.
-They function by bringing the knee closer to your chest.
+They function by bringing the knee closer to your chest and work with the hip joints, which are ball and socket joints.
 This movement is called hip flexion, hence the name.
-You flex the hip joints, which are ball and socket joints, anytime you sit, squat, run, or ride a bike.
+The hip flexors play a crucial role anytime you sit, squat, run, or ride a bike.

 Up to eleven muscles are involved in hip flexion.
 The primary hip flexors are the iliacus, psoas (iliopsoas), pectineus, rectus femoris, and sartorius.

-Tight hip flexors and hip flexor strain are among the more prevalent complaints you hear in the gym.
+Tight hip flexors, hip pain, and hip flexor strain are among the more prevalent complaints you hear in the gym.
 But what causes tight hips?

 You can also get tight hips from activity.
 We know, we know.
 Sometimes with hip flexors you can’t win.

 Any time you bring your knees toward your torso, your hip flexors are working.
 Activities that require repetition of this motion can result in strain, leading to tightness in the area.
 Running, skating, kicking, and a weight-lifting workout split can all cause tight hips.